 - And those damages directly resulted from the car accident caused by the other driver

-Your lawyer will help you get thorough documentation of all expenses related to your injuries and any property damage you suffered.
+Your car accident lawyer will help you collect thorough documentation of all expenses related to your injuries and any property damage you suffered.
 This includes requesting and compiling medical bills, records, and receipts.
-While this sounds easy enough, many doctors’ offices are understaffed and don’t make medical records requests the top priority.
-A lawyer can help speed along the process.
+While this sounds easy enough, many doctors’ offices don’t make medical records requests the top priority.
+An attorney can help speed along the process.

 Let a Car Accident Lawyer Handle the Insurance Process for You